The history of Seaside, Oregon, is deeply connected to the story of Oregon itself.

 The Lewis and Clark Expedition

-In November 1805, after a year and a half of hard travel, the Lewis and Clark expedition finally reached the Pacific Coast.
-This group was known as the Corps of Discovery.
+In November 1805, after nearly a year and a half of travel, the Lewis and Clark Expedition, known as the Corps of Discovery, reached the Pacific Coast.

-They built a winter camp called Fort Clatsop near the mouth of the Columbia River, close to today's Astoria.
-They needed to rest and get ready for the long trip back home.
+The expedition built Fort Clatsop near the mouth of the Columbia River, close to present-day Astoria, where they spent the winter preparing for the long journey home.

 Early Settlers